-A Consumer is the end-user of your platform, likely the owner of a bank account or card that you want get data from.
+A Consumer is the end-user of your platform, likely the owner of a bank account or card that you want to get data from.

 We refer to consumers as Person objects.
-If you use our Transactions, Auth or PayMeBack products then you must add some Person objects, via the endpoint POST /persons.
+If you use our Transactions, Auth, or PayMeBack products, then you must add some Person objects, via the endpoint POST /persons.

-In the sandbox, you can use any of the following.
+In the sandbox, you can use any of the following:

 Our production API gives access to any person payment transactions, from debit and credit cards as well as from bank accounts.